-Join World Renowned Faculty JEANNE BAXTRESSER & ALBERTO ALMARZA with Guest Artists JIM WALKER, STEPHEN SCHULTZ & SOO-KYUNG PARK at the FLUTE FORUM — masterclasses for the advanced flutist.
+Join World Renowned Faculty JEANNE BAXTRESSER & ALBERTO ALMARZA with guest artist SOO-KYUNG PARK at the FLUTE FORUM — masterclasses for the advanced flutist.

 Jeanne Baxtresser has held principal positions with three major orchestras, culminating in her 15-year tenure as Solo Flutist of the New York Philharmonic.
 Making her heralded debut with the Minnesota Orchestra at age 14, Ms. Baxtresser began her professional career as Principal Flutist of the Montreal Symphony immediately following her graduation from The Juilliard School, where she studied with Julius Baker.
 She was subsequently appointed Principal Flute of the Toronto Symphony before being invited by Music Director Zubin Mehta to join the New York Philharmonic.
 Ms. Baxtresser appeared as soloist with the New York Philharmonic on more than fifty occasions, and has been featured as a soloist across North America and Europe.

 Ms. Baxtresser was named a recipient of the National Flute Association’s Lifetime Achievement Award for significant, lasting contributions to the flute world, and she was also awarded the National Medal of Arts from the Interlochen Center for the Arts.
 She is recognized internationally as a leading recording artist, author and lecturer.